erikschild/mig1_timer_code/README.md

 # mig1_timer_code
-This repository contains all data and code necessary to reproduce mathematical modeling, statistical testing and figures for [[citation manuscript]]
+This repository contains all data and code necessary to reproduce mathematical modeling, statistical testing and figures for the paper "Precise temporal control of neuroblast migration through combined regulation and feedback of a Wnt receptor"

 Matlab code: